Bank holdups snowball in Lebanon as depositors demand their own money | Law-Order

 Bank holdups snowball in Lebanon as depositors demand their own money

 "We're going to keep seeing this happen as long as people have money inside.
 What do you want them to do?
-They don't have another solution," said Hussein, who got around $30,000 from his savings of $200,000.
+They don't have another solution," said Hussein.
 BANKS ARE 'WORTH MY SHOE'

-Banks say they allow exceptional withdrawals for humanitarian cases including healthcare payments but depositors say the banks have not stuck to their word.
-In Friday's first case, a man was able to retrieve a portion of his funds from the Ghazieh branch of Byblos Bank before being arrested, the source said, adding that the weapon in his possession was believed to be a toy.

-Byblos Bank could not immediately be reached for comment.
-Another incident saw a man with a pellet gun enter a branch of LGB Bank in Beirut's Ramlet al-Bayda area seeking to withdraw some $50,000 dollars in savings, a bank employee said.
+The four other hold-ups on Friday concluded in partial pay-outs with a total of $60,000 cash given to the assailants, most of whom were arrested while one went into hiding.
+Jawad Slim entered a branch of LGB Bank in Beirut's Ramlet al-Bayda area on Friday morning.

+By nightfall, he agreed with the bank to leave with $15,000 in U.S. dollars and a cheque for $35,000 which he could cash in at a haircut, his brother told local media.
+Security forces took him into custody but it was not immediately clear what charges would be pressed.

-Then, Mohammad al-Moussawi threatened the Banque Libano-Francaise bank with a fake gun and managed to get $20,000 in cash out of his account, he said by phone.
+Separately, Lebanese citizen Mohammad al-Moussawi got $20,000 in cash from his account at the Banque Libano-Francaise bank after threatening employees with a fake gun.
 "This banking system is tricking us and it's worth my shoe," he said, telling Reuters he would be going into hiding.

-BLF Bank told Reuters the incident "took five minutes" and that no employees were harmed.
-The fifth incident on Friday afternoon saw a man fire shots inside a branch of BankMed as he sought access to his own savings, an industry source told Reuters.

-The source said the man was a member of Lebanon's security forces and that there were no immediate reports of injuries.
-Friday's incidents followed two others in the capital of Beirut and in the town of Aley on Wednesday in which depositors were able to access a portion of their funds by force, using toy pistols mistaken for real weapons.
+BLF confirmed the incident took place.

+In the fifth incident on Friday afternoon, a former member of the military got $25,000 in cash from his account at a BankMed branch outside of Beirut after firing shots inside the branch and threatening to commit suicide if he did not get the full amount, an industry source told Reuters.
+The source said the man handed the money to his mother and was subsequently detained by security forces.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)